 Barbie Davidson

-Barbie Davidson is an award-winning New Zealand vocalist whose velvety tone and powerhouse range glide across country, jazz and pop with equal ease.
-Based in Gulf Harbour, Auckland, she first found her footing as a teenager on TVNZ’s Country Touch, then built a career fronting bands, headlining clubs, and captivating theatre and festival audiences on both sides of the Tasman.
+Barbie Davidson is an award-winning Australasian vocalists/entertainer whose velvety tone and powerhouse range glide across country, jazz and pop with equal ease.
+She first found her footing as a teenager on TVNZ’s Country Touch, then built a career fronting bands, headlining clubs, and captivating theatre and festival audiences on both sides of the Tasman.

 After moving to Queensland in 1988, Barbie’s crossover style, country sparkle with a kiss of jazz and blues, saw her dubbed the state’s “Queen of Country.”
 That momentum carried into the studio with her Warner Music debut Borderline (1991), later re-released as Two Hearts, and a New Zealand Music Awards finalist nod the following year.